researchart/fse20/submissions/reusable/fse-508/README.md

 * *model_file* and *scaler_file*: The name of the model nd the scaler inside experiment_path
 * *model_threshold*: The model classification threshold.
 For Lending Club, the threshold of 0.24 allowed the best performances (Recall, Precision, MCC) when training/testing the model
 * *initial_states*: The set of initial states that will be attacked.
 Generated for instance from the script *train.py*
+* *max_states*: The number of states to evaluate.
+The original paper tackles 4,000 states.
+This may take long, so the code is provided with 200 as default value
 * *training_parameters*: The training parameters is using the script *train.py*
 * *ga_parameters*: The Genetic Algorithm parameters like number of generations and population size
  + *objectives_weight*: The weight of the different objectives.
 F1, F2, F3, R and F4.
 F1-F3 refer respectively to the misclassification objective, the minimal perturbation objective and the maximal overdraft amount objective.
 R refers to a random objective (if set to 1 and the weights F1-F3 are set to 0 the search will be random).
 F4 refers to the constraint validation.
 We can restrict to a 2 objective search if the weight of F3 = 0 for instance.
  + *gene_types* defines the size of the vector for each individual of the Genetic Algorithm and the type of mutations allowed (integer of real).
 * *papernot_parameters*: Used for the iterative papernot attack, defines how many tree of the attack should we iterate over and how many random iterations each.
+* *record_history*: Whether you want to export the objectives and population of each generation.
+(To track the progress through time.
+It adds a ~100Mo of exports per initial state)
 ```json
 {